-- Am I personally benefiting from this “Outside Activity” even if I’m not receiving money?
+- Am I personally benefiting from this activity even if I’m not receiving money?

 - Would I be embarrassed if someone pointed out that I didn’t disclose this activity?

-If you answer yes to any of these questions, then you have something that should be disclosed.
+If the answer yes to any of these questions, then something should be disclosed.

 When in Doubt, Disclose!

-It can be difficult to assess which “Outside Activities” need to be disclosed—especially because Conflict of Interest (COI) policies often apply differently to faculty, staff, students, researchers, physicians and administrators.
+It can be difficult to assess which outside activities, financial interests, and other relationships need to be disclosed—especially because Conflict of Interest (COI) policies often apply differently to faculty, staff, students, researchers, physicians and administrators.

 You don’t need to know every aspect of COI laws, regulations and policies.
-When in doubt, you simply need to disclose.
+When in doubt, simply disclose.
 For example: